 While it’s tempting to rush out and replace all of your gadgets in the name of sustainability, it would defeat the purpose.
-Don’t toss out your perfectly functional coffee maker if you can still use it to brew zero waste coffee!
+Don’t toss out your perfectly functional coffee maker if you can still use it to brew waste-free coffee!

-Like all aspects of a low waste life, creating a zero waste kitchen takes time.
+Like all aspects of a zero waste life, creating a zero waste kitchen takes time.

-Whether it’s by purchasing plastic-free products, making lifestyle adjustments, or simply by cutting down on meat consumption, our small changes add up to a big impact.
+Whether it’s by purchasing plastic-free products, making lifestyle adjustments, or simply eating less meat, our small changes add up to a big impact.

 So the next time you need to buy dish soap or replace your cutting board, opt for these sustainable kitchen products.